Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C3/XIAO_ESP32C3_with_CircuitPython.md

-## Getting Started with CircuitPython on the ESP32-C3
+## Getting Started with CircuitPython on the XIAO ESP32C3

 ### Network-WLAN